An accumulator (ACCA) is one bet consisting of two or more selections.

 All selections need to win for the bet to be a winner.
 Multiply the odds of each selection to calculate the return on a winner.

-Here is a typical £1.00 five-fold accumulator: We have selected 5 separate teams for our bet.
+Here is a typical £1.00 five-fold accumulator: the bet contains 5 separate teams.

-The bet wins if all of our selections win their respective matches.
+The bet wins if all selections win their respective matches.
 A £1 winning bet on these selections returns £10.10 (including £1 stake).

-To calculate the odds of an ACCA, multiply the odds of each selection.
-Then take the total odds figure and multiply by your stake.
+Multiply the odds of each selection.
+Then, take the total odds figure and multiply by your stake.